tohkm22-del/Stellar-Systems---A-New-Beginning/README.md

-# Stellar Systems A New Beginning
+# Stellar Systems The Start
 Stellar Systems-V1.0 The Start
-Stellar Systems is a large scale, semi-realistic interstellar mod for KSP.
+Stellar Systems is a large-scale, semi-realistic interstellar mod for KSP.
 Similar to KSS2 or Promised Worlds, but made mainly by 1 person😅.
-So far there is 4 systems with 3 being complete.
+So far, there are 4 systems with 3 being complete.

 ### SYSTEMS:
 Rast - Finished - No analog